What if the biggest shift you needed wasn't doing more but simply learning how to stop being cruel to yourself?

 Self-sabotage is often misunderstood.

-It doesn’t always look like dramatic failure or procrastination sometimes it’s so subtle that it becomes almost invisible.
+It doesn't always look like dramatic failure or procrastination — sometimes it's so subtle that it becomes almost invisible.
 It can appear as hesitation, perfectionism or quietly talking yourself out of the very things you desire.
-(I have been there!)

-Self-sabotage often comes from a place of care, beleive it or not.
+Self-sabotage often comes from a place of care, believe it or not.

 We hold ourselves back because we're afraid of success, visibility or vulnerability.
 We fear judgment, disappointment or even the unknown.
 In trying to protect ourselves, we unintentionally limit our own growth and happiness.